fe-data/fe-docs/docs/usage/events.rst

 If unchecked, you can select up to 6 fields in the QR Code info block, by tapping the :guilabel:`Layout fields` box.
 They will appear in the QR Code info block in the order you select them.

+Ticking the :guilabel:`show remaining tickets` checkbox, will display the remaining tickets in the order form.
+Keep in mind, however, that this is a snapshot.
+Once the order form has been compiled, other users may have placed orders, resulting in fewer tickets being available.

 .. warning::
    **Never** add or remove ticket-types if orders already have been accepted.